jcbuisson/firebase-auth/README.md

 - créer une Facebook App dans le [Facebook developer](https://developers.facebook.com/)

-## backend settings
+## Backend settings

-- get the service-account.json file in "Project settings / service accounts" It is used to authenticate backend to the Firebase Admin SDK
+- json file in "Project settings / service accounts" is used to authenticate backend to the Firebase Admin SDK
 - click on "Generate new private key" and save file as service-account.json.
 Do not commit it